eMetaboHUB/Forum-DiseasesChem/README.md

   - l: path to log directory
 - **Optionals:**
   - v: version of the analysis (optional, date used as default).
   - c: chunksize for parsing files (optional, default 100000).
-We recommend not to increase this parameter much because it could greatly increase the computation times.
+We recommend not to increase this parameter much because it could greatly increase the computation time.
   - p: number of used cores (optional, default 5)
   - o: threshold used in fragility index (optional, default 1e-6)
   - i: alpha of Jeffrey's CI for fragility index computation (optional, default 0.05)